-After a gap of more than eleven years I returned to this unique garden and was delighted to find it still had its powerful character.
+After a gap of more than eleven years I returned to this unique garden, the Priona Tuinen, and was delighted to find it still had its powerful character.
 Henk Gerritsen is no longer there, but the volunteers and sponsors who aim to keep his philosophy alive are doing a fantastic job.

 A summer restaurant – De Tuinkamer – is now housed in an industrial style greenhouse there and makes full use of a wide range of crops growing in the garden, including rare flowers and herbs.

 It was October and summer colours had faded, but not the spirit of its creators – Henk Gerritsen and Anton Schlepers.

 Dogmas are broken and humorous quirks catch you by surprise in this garden.
 The plants in the vegetable garden are allowed to flower within its tightly trimmed hedges, for example.

 The ethos of this garden is to embrace nature and its processes within a structured framework.
 The whole “Dutch Wave” movement stems from this garden and landscape architects from around the world are still visitors and admirers of what is still managing to be preserved here.

 I hope my pictures convey something of what we experienced in the Priona Tuinen and its excellent restaurant. http://www.tuinkamer-priona.nl

 The two books by Henk Gerritsen still in print and essential reading for any serious gardener or designer are: